633 W 5th Street #2890

 While on someone else’s property, you have the right to reasonable care and safety provided by the property owners and property managers.
 In California, landowners are generally required by law to protect you from obvious and hidden risks, including faulty property conditions that might result in a fall or other significant events.
 In a nutshell, property owners must provide a reasonably safe environment to visitors on their land and structures.

 Our experienced premises liability attorney is a former licensed building contractor.
-His legal team has put his advanced knowledge of tort law and statutory building regulations about any unsafe conditions to work on behalf of his client’s financial recovery.
+His legal team has put his advanced knowledge of tort law and statutory building regulations about any unsafe conditions to work for his client’s financial recovery.

 Why Choose Ehline Law Firm To Handle Your Premises Liability Claim in Torrance?